markosjal/Twain2eSCL/README.md

 Current Limitations (aside from code not yet complete) I have found no way to accurately auto-populate the features available from the scanner's TWAIN interface to the eSCL interface.
 This must be done manually by editing scannerconfig.conf.
 There are also some settings/preferences not inherited from the scanner that you can set in scanningconfig.php.

 I have been using  exclusively the built in PHP Development server to test this which is working fine.
 From my experience, Apache may need a fair amout of tweaking to get it to behave correcly.
 The problem with this is that it is running from a command prompt at start up.
-Not beig a WIndows guru, I am  not sure if it can be run as a service.
+Not being a Windows guru, I am  not sure if it can be run as a service.

 Much like the aforementioned probllem I also must run dns-sd.jar (from Apple Bonjour) from a Windows commmand prompt resulting in yet another unwanted window.